Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Preliminaries

 \section{Preliminaries}

-In this section, we fix the notation for the rest of the paper.
-Moreover, we shall recall the definition of half positive isotropic curvature, and collect several known results about curvature operator decomposition for oriented Riemannian 4-manifolds, including K\"ahler surfaces, as well as some basic facts about gradient shrinking Ricci solitons.
+In this section, we fix the notation and recall the concept of (half) positive isotropic curvature.
+Moreover, we collect several known results about the curvature operator decomposition for oriented Riemannian 4-manifolds, especially for K\"ahler surfaces, as well as some fundamental facts about gradient shrinking Ricci solitons.
 Throughout the paper, we denote by

-the Riemann curvature tensor, the Ricci tensor, and the scalar curvature of the metric $g=g_{ij}dx^idx^j$ in local coordinates $(x^1, \cdots, x^n)$, respectively.
+the Riemann curvature tensor, the Ricci tensor, and the scalar curvature of the metric $g$ either in local coordinates or local orthonormal frame, respectively.